hanhanshangying/MySQLManager/README.md

 # MySQLManager
-packed by myself for MySQLManager
+packed by hanshangying for MySQLManager mySql for C++